catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Log in to the dashboard at https://dashboard.cloud.catalyst.net.nz/

 As a new user to the Catalyst Cloud, your initial cloud project will come with a pre-configured private network and a router connected to the internet.
 If you have deleted this, or would like to create additional networks then please see :ref:`creating_networks` for details on how to do that.
+In addition, before trying to create a windows instance you should make sure that a windows image exists on the server you're trying to create and instance on.
+At the moment we only have our Windows images on our Porirua server.

-Otherwise, let's proceed with building your first instance.
+Otherwise, let's proceed with building a windows instance.

 Configure Instance Security Group
 =================================